- primary age children

 Dr Paul Cook, NHS Kernow clinical lead for mental health and GP Governing Body member, said: “Many people are feeling concerned and anxious about coronavirus and it’s really important to know that these thoughts and feelings are totally understandable and natural.
 It’s why it’s also vital that we look after our mind as well as our body during this challenging time.

-“Whether you are an adult working from home, schooling your children at home, a young person or a carer, know that there is a wealth of support and help out there when your struggling with your mental wellbeing.
+“Whether you are an adult working from home, schooling your children at home, a young person or a carer, know that there is a wealth of support and help out there when you are struggling with your mental wellbeing.
 While we may not be able to follow our regular routines during the virus, remember, that you are not alone and help is out there.”